ArturoRodriguezRomero/ArturoRodriguezRomero.github.io/_src/_posts/2018-04-24-making-a-great-game.markdown

 The game should be **inherently fun** to play.
 It should have a set of interesting rules and a series of problems to solve.
 There's usually a trade off between number of features and quality of features.
 A game could have:

-* Lots of small game's mechanics.
+* Lots of small game mechanics.
-* A few very good game's mechanics.
+* A few very good game mechanics.

 This really is a matter of time and resources.
 You could fill a huge game with tons of very good mechanics, but it will take an enormous amount of time.